 “You’re more fun than the studio hacks.
 Any new bands I should check out?
 The Weirdos?’

 “No. They need a few years for the music industry to catch up with them.
 You should buy Tom Petty’s contract from Shelter.
 They’re living in a double motel room in the Valley and practicing in a storage unit.
 We’ll put him on set to learn the trade.
-You can become the visionary in the music video field when he learns how to shoot three-minute videos of his songs.
+You can become the pioneer of the music video field when he learns how to shoot three-minute videos of his songs.
 He’s a Dylan from the South.”

 “Any more advice, Tim?”